bitcoin/bitcoin/doc/i2p.md

 -onlynet=i2p
 ```

-Make outgoing connections only to I2P addresses.
-Incoming connections are not
+Make automatic outbound connections only to I2P addresses.
+Inbound and manual
-affected by this option.
-It can be specified multiple times to allow multiple
+connections are not affected by this option.
+It can be specified multiple times
-network types, e.g. onlynet=onion, onlynet=i2p.
+to allow multiple networks, e.g. onlynet=onion, onlynet=i2p.

 I2P support was added to Bitcoin Core in version 22.0 and there may be fewer I2P
 peers than Tor or IP ones.
 Therefore, using I2P alone without other networks may